magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 **Tool response**: (Contents of summary.csv)

-**Assistant**: I have read the summary of the dataset.
+**Agent**: I have read the summary of the dataset.
 Next, I will generate a plot depicting the distribution of a key variable.

 ```xml
 <tool name="execute_python">